pkharvey/pttplay/README.md

 # pttplay

-`pttplay.sh` is a command line tool that takes a media file and plays its audio content to a radio transceiver with a CM108 PTT interface.
+`cosplay.sh` is a command line tool that takes a media file and plays its audio content to a radio transceiver with a CM108 PTT interface.
 It can be used for automatic ident, allstar nodes, repeater control, etc.  Default PTT delay and GPIO number are chosen to work well with the BF-888S and the commonly found homebrew CM108 mod with an NPN transistor to drive the PTT.
+Transmit will be postponed until the channel is clear by reading the COS signal from the radio transceiver.
 GPL-3.0 license.

 `cm108` is a command line GPIO tool for CMedia CM108 and CM119 audio devices.
 It's a small adaptation of [Dire Wolf][1]'s cm108 driver to compile with very